RyanRTJJ/cheatGPT/README.md

 [Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for external code
 - ex: [detectGPT](https://detectgpt.ericmitchell.ai/)
 - Jacob sees no reason to edit those submodules (if you find one, please lmk!)

+To initialize submodules, run the following commands in the cloned repo:
+> git submodule init
+> git submodule update